-combox.cbox 6 This module contains run_cb function that starts/initiates combox; this function creates an instance threading.Lock for combox data store access and another instance of threading.Lock which is shared by instances of combox.events.ComboxDirMonitor and combox.events.NodeDirMonitor; it initializes an instance combox.events.ComboxDirMonitor that monitors the combox directory and an instance of combox.events.NodeDirMonitor for each node directory.
+combox.cbox 6 This module contains run_cb function that starts/initiates combox.
+The run_cb function creates an instance threading.Lock for combox data store access and another instance of threading.Lock which is shared by instances of combox.events.ComboxDirMonitor and combox.events.NodeDirMonitor, initializes an instance combox.events.ComboxDirMonitor that monitors the combox directory and an instance of combox.events.NodeDirMonitor for each node directory.
 This modules also houses the main function that parses commandline arguments, starts combox configuration if needed or loads the combox configuration file to start running combox.

-$^{^6}$ https://git.ricketyspace.net/combox/tree/combox/cbox.py?id=fb7fdd21 combox.crypto 8 This has functions for encrypting and decrypting data; encrypting and decrypting shards (encrypt_shards and decrypt_shards); a function for splitting a file into shards, encrypting those shards and spreading them across node directories (split_and_encrypt); a function for decrypting the shards from the node directories, reconstructing the file from the decrypted shards and putting the file to the combox directory (decrypt_and_glue).
-Functions split_and_encrypt and decrypt_and_glue are the two functions that that are extensively used by the combox.events module; all other functions in this module are pretty much helper functions for split_and_encrypt and decrypt_and_glue functions and are not used by other modules.
+6https://git.ricketyspace.net/combox/tree/combox/cbox.py?id=fb7fdd21

-${\bf combox.config}\ ^7\ {\bf Accommodates}\ {\bf two\ import\ functions-config_cb\ and\ get_nodedirs}.$ combox.events 9 This module took the most time to write and test and it is the most complex module in combox at the time of writing this report.
+- combox.config 7 Accommodates two import functions config_cb and get_nodedirs.
+The config_cb is the combox configuration function that allows the user to configure combox, it was designed in a such way that it could be used by both the commandline and graphical interfaces for configuring combox.
+The get_nodedirs function returns, as a list, the paths of the node directories, it is used in numerous places in other combox modules. - combox.crypto 8 This has functions for encrypting and decrypting data, encrypting and decrypting shards (encrypt_shards and decrypt_shards), a function for splitting a file into shards, encrypting those shards and spreading them across node directories (split_and_encrypt), a function for decrypting the shards from the node directories, reconstructing the file from the decrypted shards and putting the file to the combox directory (decrypt_and_glue).
+Functions split_and_encrypt and decrypt_and_glue are the two functions that that are extensively used by the combox.events module, all other functions in this module are pretty much helper functions for split_and_encrypt and decrypt_and_glue functions and are not used by other modules. - combox.events 9 This module took the most time to write and test and it is the most complex module in combox at the time of writing this report.
 It contains just two classes - ComboxDirMonitor and NodeDirMonitor.
 The ComboxDirMonitor inherits the watchdog.events.LoggingEventHandler and is responsible for